Top 18 Most Popular Spicy Food/Dishes in China

 Bang Bang Chicken is a popular cold dish in Sichuan cuisine.
 It contains crisp chicken bites drizzled with oily spicy and sweet sauce.
 It tastes numbing, sour, and a bit sweet.

-The dish got its name from the manner in which the chicken is tenderized by being pounding by a stick.
+The dish got its name from how the chicken is tenderized by being pounded by a stick.

 3. Sichuan Water Boiled Beef